margo/specification/system-design/margo-overview/devices-overview.md

 # Edge Compute Devices

-Within Margo, devices are represented by compute hardware that host Margo compliant workloads within the customers environment.
-Devices are defined by the roles they can provide the Margo ecosystem.
-Each role has it's own requirements which enable unique functionality such as cluster management.
-These Margo device ensure the Workload Developers with guaranteed functionality they can depend on being present in every compliant device.
-These devices are onboarded and managed by a single Workload Fleet Manager.
+Within Margo, devices are represented by compute hardware that host Margo compliant workloads within the customer's environment.
+Margo compliant device ensure the workload developers with guaranteed functionality they can depend on being present in every device.

-The promise the Margo specification provides Device vendors the following benefits:
+The Margo specification provides device vendors the following benefits:

-- By producing a Margo compliant device it is compatible with ALL Margo compliant Fleet Managers
+- By producing a Margo compliant device it is compatible with ALL Margo compliant fleet managers
-- Device vendors have freedom of implementation regarding the specific components, i.e. oci container runtime, as long as the component provides the agreed upon functionality the Application Vendors expect.
+- Device vendors have freedom of choice regarding the specific components (i.e. OCI container runtime) they choose as long as the component provides the agreed upon functionality the application vendors expect.

-Supported Device roles are shown below:

-- Standalone Cluster
-- Cluster Leader
-- Cluster Worker
-- Standalone Device

-> Note: Additional device roles will be introduced as the specification matures.

 ## Margo Device layers

-Margo device roles consist of three major layers: Margo interface layer, platform layer, traditional device layer.
-Although Margo requires compliance towards it's requirements, such as hosting the Margo management interface client, the device vendor has freedom to implement as they see fit.
+Margo devices consist of three major layers: Margo interface layer, platform layer, traditional device layer.
+Although Margo requires compliance towards its requirements, such as hosting the Margo management interface client, the device vendor has freedom to implement as they see fit.

 Below is a diagram that depicts the device layers along with some examples: